AI narrator for stories and scripts | HeyGen

 Paste text from articles, lessons, or story drafts.
 HeyGen automatically prepares narration based on your script.

-Select a style and tone that suit your topic and audience, enhancing your message with a realistic AI voice.
-Voices sound confident and ready for professional use.
+Select a style and tone that fit your topic and audience, enhancing your message with a realistic AI voice.
+Voices sound confident and are ready for professional use.

-Refine timing and emotional tone to lift your storytelling or clarity with the precision of an AI voice generator.
+Refine timing and emotional tone to elevate storytelling or clarity with the precision of an AI voice generator.
 You stay in control of every spoken moment, whether you’re using voice cloning or traditional methods.

-Export clean audio using an AI voice generator and add it wherever your audience listens.
-Enjoy quick turnaround and consistent results every time.
+Export clean audio using an AI voice generator and add it anywhere your audience listens.
+Enjoy fast turnaround and consistent results every time.

 An AI narrator converts written text into spoken audio with natural and expressive delivery.
-It helps turn ideas into stories and lessons that are easy to listen to and enjoy, especially with engaging voiceovers.
+It helps turn ideas into stories and lessons that are easy to hear and enjoy, especially with engaging voiceovers.
 For individual creators, the Creator plan starts at $29.

 Yes, using a free AI voice can enhance your projects.
 You can generate narration for audiobooks, training modules, and long presentations.
 Voice quality stays consistent across large projects.
 For more advanced creation needs, the Pro plan starts at $49

 Yes.
 You can adjust pacing, emotion, and emphasis to match the focus of your content.
-It keeps narration aligned with brand or story goals, utilising a realistic AI voice for consistency.
+It keeps narration aligned with brand or story goals, utilizing a realistic AI voice for consistency.

 Yes.
 Narration is available in multiple languages and accents to support diverse global audiences.
 Quality remains high for each version.